parapluu/Concuerror/docs/faq.md

 is used by the test.
 The instrumentation forces any process involved in the test to stop and report any operation that affects shared state.

-## What subset of Erlang does Concuerror support?
+## How much of Erlang does Concuerror support?

 Concuerror supports the complete Erlang language and can instrument programs of any size.
+It can be the case that support for some built-in operations is not complete but this is a matter of prioritization of tasks.
 There are however certain limitations regarding e.g.
 [timeouts](#how-does-concuerror-handle-timeouts-and-other-time-related-functions)
 and [non-deterministic
 functions](#how-does-concuerror-handle-non-deterministic-functions).